it-projects-llc/addons-dev/fleet_booking/doc/index.rst

 * Go to ``Accounting \ Adviser \ Assets``.
 * Create new asset.
     * Select ``Category``.
 Depreciation information will be auto-filled.
     * Select vehicle.
 Create it if needed.
+Just fill necessary fields.
     * Select invoice.
 Put here vendor bill you created earlier.
     * Enter ``Gross Value``.
 It is an amount to be depreciated.
     * Fill other fields.